ketruong/YaleUnicef/README.md

 # Yale Unicef

-This site is for the Yale Undergraduates for UNICEF.
+This site is for the Yale Undergraduates for UNICEF 2017 Conference and can be accessed here: https://ketruong.github.io/YaleUnicef/.